KeyvanMH/Online-Doctor-Appointment/documentation.md

 Retrieve a doctor's schedule by sending a POST request to `/OnlineDoctorAppointment/back/onlineReservation/showDocInfo/showDocSchedule` with the doctor's ID in the request body.

 ## Conclusion
 This documentation provides an overview of the available endpoints and their usage, including the specific restrictions and requirements for each endpoint.
-For further details, refer to the API documentation or contact the API provider.
+For further details, contact the API provider.